voicebase/voicebase-docs/docs/how-to-guides/custom-vocabulary.md

 “Hi this is Brian from voice space.”

-However using Custom Vocabulary, we can specify that we would want the company name “Voicebase” to be recognized.
+However using Custom Vocabulary, we can specify that we would want the company name “VoiceBase” to be recognized.
 We can do so using the ad-hoc method of Custom Vocabulary below:

 ```json
 { "configuration":